-A website normally serves multiple functions.
+A website and its pages normally serve multiple functions.
 A landing page, on the other hand, is developed with one purpose and goal in mind.

-That’s what makes them highly effective.
-So no matter your industry, your business can benefit from landing pages.
+It’s precisely that distinction that makes them highly effective and why, no matter your industry, your business can benefit from landing pages.

 Benefits of landing pages

-Acquiring leads involves hard work and a solid strategy—it’s often a lengthy process.
+Acquiring leads involves hard work and a solid strategy.
+It’s also often a lengthy process.

 That’s because getting people to your website is just the first step.
 You then need to convert them.
 That is, you must convince them to take some desired action like make a purchase or contact you.